11 Fitting the weighted outcome model

 Work-in-progress 🚧

-You are reading the work-in-progress first edition of Causal Inference in R. This chapter has its foundations written but is still undergoing changes.
+You are reading the work-in-progress first edition of Causal Inference in R. This chapter is mostly complete, but we might make small tweaks or copyedits.

 11.1 Using matched data sets

-When fitting an outcome model on matched data sets, we can simply subset the original data to only those who were matched and then fit a model on these data as we would otherwise.
-For example, re-performing the matching as we did in Section 8.4, we can extract the matched observations in a dataset called matched_data as follows.
+When fitting an outcome model on matched data sets, we subset the original data to only those who were matched and then fit a model on these data as we would otherwise.
+That’s it!
+For example, re-performing the matching as we did in Section 8.2, we extract the matched observations in a data set called matched_data.

 library(broom)